ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 -   comments with `#check`
 -   if multiple files, there must be a control code for each and an equal number of validation files
     -   val metrics will be averaged over training metrics
+-   note that all experiments have been done on a max of gpt2-xl, larger models like megatron lm will be better

 ## Objectives